 This type of accident can occur for a variety of reasons.
 Most of them stem from lack of proper attention to your surroundings.
 Some common causes of sideswipe accidents are listed below.

-- Intoxication: Drivers under the influence may struggle to operate their vehicles and are often found weaving in and out of lanes.
+- Intoxication: Drivers under the influence of either alcohol or drugs may struggle to operate their vehicles and are often found weaving in and out of lanes.

-- Speeding: Driving at a high speed can make it harder for drivers to control the vehicle and thus, can accidentally slide into other lanes.
+- Speeding: Driving at a high speed can make it harder for drivers to control the vehicle or adjust their driving to emerging traffic patterns or other hazards, and thus, can accidentally slide into other lanes.

 - Distractions: Distractions can cause a driver to accidentally slip into other lanes.
-Top distractions include passengers in the vehicle, the radio, and electronic devices.
+Top distractions include being involved in deep conversations or activities with passengers in the vehicle, adjusting the radio channels or volume, and using cell phones or other electronic devices.

 - Failure to properly signal a lane change: Failing to show other drivers on the road where a car is planning to go can cause an accident.

-- Hydroplaning: Icy or wet roads can cause the vehicle to move into other lanes.
+- Hydroplaning: Icy or wet roads can cause the vehicle to hydroplane and move into other lanes.

 - Merging: Changing lanes without checking the other lane thoroughly and maintaining the proper speed can cause a bad accident.